Qumulo/getting-started-guide/administrator-guide/authentication-qumulo-core/installing-vpn-keys-on-cluster.md

 1. Install the `qq` CLI on the same computer.
 For more information, see [Getting Started with the qq CLI](../qq-cli/getting-started.html).

-1. To log in to your cluster, use the `qq` CLI and specify your cluster's IP address.
+1. To log in to your cluster, use the `qq` CLI and specify the IP address of a node in the cluster.
 For example:

    ```bash
    qq --host {{site.exampleIP0}} login